realXtend/tundra/readme.txt

 Python
 ------
 It is possible to run arbitary Python code within the viewer.
-A way is to put the code to bin/pymodules/usr/command.py and then the period key (.) in the viewer window.
-See bin/pymodules/readme.txt for info about how to make own modules, bind arbitary keys etc.
+A way is to put the code to bin/pymodules/usr/command.py and then the alt & period key (alt-.) in the viewer window.
+See bin/pymodules/readme.txt for info about how to make own modules, bind arbitary keys etc. F11 is used to reload the code on those Python written modules, so that you don't have to restart the whole viewer when change the code or UI there.

 IM communication
 ----------------